amitxv/PC-Tuning/docs/post-install.md

     service-list-builder.exe --config C:\prerequisites\bare-services.ini
     ```

-- Move the scripts somewhere safe such as in the ``C:\`` drive & do not share it with other people as it is specific to your system
+- Move the scripts somewhere safe such as in the ``C:\`` drive & do not share it with other people, as it is specific to your system

 - To prepare us for the next steps, run **Services-Disable.bat** with NSudo, ensure **Enable All Privileges** is enabled as mentioned